CINievas/real-time-loss-tools/docs/03_Input.md

 When no `event_id` is specified, the Real-Time Loss Tools automatically generates one.

-## Source Parameters for RLA
+## Rupture Parameters for RLA

+For each RLA trigger, the user can either provide a rupture XML file and indicate it in the [triggering.csv](02_Configuration.md#triggering-file) file, or provide a series of parameters by means of the `source_parameters.csv` file, which must exist under `main_path/ruptures/rla/`.
-The current version of the Real-Time Loss Tools can only generate ruptures for RLA for normal faults in the form of simple planar ruptures.
-In order to do so, it requires a `source_parameters.csv` file to exist under `main_path/ruptures/rla/`.
+In the latter case, the current version of the Real-Time Loss Tools can only generate ruptures for normal faults in the form of simple planar ruptures.

-Following the nomenclature used by the Italian Accelerometric Archive ([ITACA](https://itaca.mi.ingv.it); Russo et al., 2022), `source_parameters.csv` must contain the following fields (one row for each of the RLA earthquakes named in `triggering.csv`):
+Following the nomenclature used by the Italian Accelerometric Archive ([ITACA](https://itaca.mi.ingv.it); Russo et al., 2022), `source_parameters.csv` must contain the following fields (one row for each of the RLA earthquakes named in `triggering.csv` for which no rupture XML files are indicated/provided):

 - `event_id`: identifier of the earthquake, as in the corresponding catalogue CSV file.
 - `Mw`: moment magnitude;